 - Transparent weekly reporting

-- Flexible scaling (add/remove team members with 30-day notice)
+- Flexible scaling (30-day notice)

 Ready to Scale Your Development Team?